The Opening Phase: What Happens First

 Those who understand this phase:

-Understanding the opening phase allows families to stop fighting the system and start working within it.
-When authority is established correctly at the start, everything that follows becomes more predictable, more stable, and far less stressful.
+When authority is established correctly at the start, everything that follows becomes more predictable, more stable, and easier to manage.